Alright, let’s say you have a pretty big database. I’m talking, like, 100GB for a medium sized table here. (Some tables in excess of 3TB!)

 You’re now faced with a multipart problem: How do you export all this data, split it up for all the shards, and then load it where it is supposed to go?

-Typically, you’re going to see the advice to use mysqldump
+Typically, you’re going to see the advice to use mysqldump.
+Don’t.
+It’s not

 going to work.
 For starters, there can be a lot of issues with it timing out,